josephg/egwalker-paper/reg-text.typ

 - If both an event's version and its parent version are critical versions, there is no need to traverse the B-trees and update the CRDT state, since we would immediately discard that state anyway; we can just skip this work.

 These optimisations make it very fast to process documents that are mostly edited sequentially (e.g., because the authors took turns and did not write concurrently, or because there is only a single author), since most of the event graph of such a document is a linear chain of critical versions.
-Moreover, the internal state can be discarded once replay is complete.
+Moreover, the internal state can be discarded once replay is complete, although it is also possible to retain the internal state for transforming future events.

 If a replica receives events that are concurrent with existing events in its graph, but the replica has already discarded its internal state resulting from those events, it needs to rebuild some of that state.
 It can do this by identifying the most recent critical version that happened before the new event, replaying the existing events that happened after that critical version (in topologically sorted order), and finally applying the new events.